Dark Chocolate Bourbon Pecan pie. Say it again, hmm? Dark.Chocolate. Bourbon. Pecan. Pie.

 And now, friends, I’ve maybe had too much of this pie.
 If that’s possible.
 But I think my stomach ache proved that it is in fact possible to have too much Dark Chocolate Bourbon Pecan Heavenly Goodness of the A-Plus-Plus sort.
 And, if I’m going to be honest, the little tiny tummy ache was totally worth it and I would do it again.
 If I had more pie left.

-This really isn’t a difficult pie and I encourage everyone who reads this to give it a try EXCEPT for the family who is kind enough to extend a Thanksgiving invitation to yours truly because that family will receive this pie along with a thousand thank yous and hugs and smiles and possibly many chocolatey bourbony kisses too.
+This really isn’t a difficult one to make and I encourage everyone who reads this to give it a try EXCEPT for the family who is kind enough to extend a Thanksgiving invitation to yours truly because that family will receive this pie along with a thousand thank yous and hugs and smiles and possibly many chocolatey bourbony kisses too.

 Dark Chocolate Bourbon Pecan Pie